Frequently Asked Questions

 What do you base your coupler conversion recommendations on?

-Coupler conversion recommendations are based on: manufacturer, type of model, overhang, end-of-car clearance, and if the original coupler mounting will be used.
+Coupler Conversion recommendations are based on the manufacturer, model type, overhang, end-of-car clearance, and whether the original coupler mounting will be used.
+Ensure the mounted coupler height matches our coupler height gauge and is appropriate for the particular scale being modeled.

 My newly installed (#309, #708, #810) Electric Uncoupler doesn't work when I apply power to it.
 Why?

-The most common reason is the wire on the coil has a clear thin insulation which needs to be scraped back for the wiring connections.
-Because the insulation is clear it is often overlooked.
+The most common reason is that the wire on the coil has thin, transparent insulation, which needs to be scraped back for the wiring connections.
+Because the insulation is transparent, it is often overlooked.

 What's the difference between self-centering trucks and standard trucks?

-Our self-centering trucks have a special wedge shaped bushing in the bolster that secures the truck to the car.
-When you lift the car the truck drops onto the wedge which aligns it with the length of the car.
-This reduces the fooling around you have setting the car on the rails.
-When the car is setting on its wheels the trucks are disengaged from the wedge and a pivot freely until the car is picked up.
+Our self-centering trucks have a special wedge-shaped bushing in the bolster that secures the truck to the car.
+When you lift the car, the truck drops onto the wedge, which aligns it with the length of the car.
+When the car is sitting on its wheels, the trucks disengage from the wedge and pivot freely until it is picked up.
+This reduces the fooling around you have, setting the car on the rails.

-What are the most common screws for mounting trucks?
+What are the most common screws for mounting HO-Scale trucks?

 The 2-56 x 1/4” and 2-56 x 3/8” screws are the most common for mounting trucks.

-How do I mount Kadee® trucks on a post?
+How do I mount Kadee® HO-Scale trucks on a post?

-Our trucks are designed to mount on a flat surface which usually requires that you trim off any post the original truck pivoted around.
-Our trucks, as well as most after market trucks, are designed to be mounted with a #2 size of screw.
+Our trucks are designed to mount on a flat surface, which usually requires trimming off any post the original truck pivoted around.
+Our trucks, as well as most after-market trucks, are designed to be mounted with a #2 size screw.
+We recommend a 2-56 screw.

-How do I mount Kadee® trucks on a car that has push pin trucks?
+How do I mount HO-Scale Kadee® trucks on a car that has push pin trucks?

-Our trucks are designed to mount on a flat surface and are designed to be mounted with a #2 size of screw.
-So if you have a hole were the trucks were attached larger then a #2 screw.
-Then you will have to fill the hole with filler or glue styrene tubing in place to fill the hole, Then tap and drill for a #2 screw.
+Our trucks are designed to mount on a flat surface and be mounted with a #2 size screw.
+So if you have a hole where the trucks were attached larger than a #2 screw, then you will have to fill the hole with filler or glue styrene tubing to fill the hole.
+Then tap and drill for a #2 screw.
+We recommend a 2-56 screw.

 Am I supposed to run code 88 wheels & code 110 wheels on the same code of track?

-Track code and wheel code have no relationship meaning Code 110 and Code 88 will run on most any code of track.
-Track code is simply the measured height of the rail, code 100 is .100" tall, code 83 is .083" tall, code 70 is .070" tall, and so on.
+Track and wheel code have no relationship, meaning Code 110 and Code 88 will run on almost any track code.
+Track code is simply the measured height of the rail; code 100 is .100" tall, code 83 is .083" tall, code 70 is .070" tall, and so on.

 Do you make passenger car trucks?

 No, we do not make passenger car trucks.
-We only manufacture freight car and caboose trucks.
+We only manufacture freight cars and caboose trucks.

 Can I remove the stenciling from Kadee®'s cars?

-Kadee uses a water base paint for the bodies that matches the color of the styrene parts.
-The other parts are unpainted Acetal plastic.
+Kadee uses water-based paint for the bodies that match the color of the styrene parts.
+The other parts are unpainted engineering plastic.

-The stenciling is Silk Screen Enamel and for those who wish to remove the stenciling Acetone or Acetone base solvent works the best but you can also use Alcohol but there’s a bit more scrubbing.
-Both Acetone and Alcohol will also remove the paint which leaves a shiny area.
+The stenciling is Silk Screen Enamel, and for those who wish to remove the stenciling, Acetone or Acetone base solvent works the best.
+You can also use Alcohol, but there’s a bit more scrubbing.
+Both Acetone and Alcohol will also remove the paint, which leaves a shiny area.

 Are your cars painted?
 What model paint matches Kadee®'s colors?

-We use an industrial paint company to formulate our paint and custom match the colors we need.
-Unfortunately we do not have any information regarding alternative aftermarket paint colors that match our paints.
-We leave it up to the modeler to find a paint match when needed.
+We use an industrial paint company to formulate our paint and custom match our desired colors.
+Unfortunately, we do not have any information regarding alternative aftermarket paint colors that match our paints.
+We leave it up to the modeler to find a paint match.

-Also, the bodies and doors of our cars have a thin coat paint on them and the add-on detail parts are unpainted Acetal plastic.
-We spend a great deal of time getting our paint and plastic to color match.
+Also, the bodies and doors of our cars have a thin coat of paint on them, and the add-on detail parts are unpainted engineering plastic.
+We spend much time getting our paint and plastic to match the color.

 What is the next type of car you'll bring out?

-We have not yet decided on our next car.
-We have quite a number of projects we are presently working on so it may be quite some time before we start another car project.
+No, we can't say anything more about the project.
+You will have to wait and see when it is finished.
+We have decided on our next car, which is in the works.
+We have several other projects we are presently working on, so it may be some time before we finish the car project.

 Why don't you come out with more car styles more often?

-Our main focus is on our coupler production, which is our primary product.
+Our primary focus is on our coupler production, our primary product.
 Our freight car line is only a secondary line.
+It takes years to research, design, and produce the molds and tooling to assemble a car from start to finish.

 Can you do a custom car run?

-We sure can.
-And we have done so several times for customers.
+We have done so several times for customers.
 Have a custom run of the finest cars produced for your club or organization.
 We require a minimum order of 300 cars.
 Completely made in the U.S.A.
 Call Kadee® today at (541) 826-3883.

 Check out some of the Custom Car Runs that we have done for our clients.